Hoyasumii/bee-movie/README.md

 I will have order in this court.
 Order!
 Order, please!

-The case of the honeybees versus the human race took a pointed T
+The case of the honeybees versus the human race took a pointed Tu